centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 available and generally easier to debug.

 In the same way, if you use a proxy, you can tell the Plugin how to go through by adding the `--proxyurl` option to your command line.
-The value formatting is:
+The expecte format is:
 `--proxyurl='<proto>://<proxy_addr>:<proxy_port>`.

 #### UNKNOWN: 500 Can't connect to <ip_address>:<port> (Connection refused)